doocs/leetcode/solution/1900-1999/1921.Eliminate Maximum Number of Monsters/README_EN.md

 <p>The monsters walk toward the city at a <strong>constant</strong> speed.
 The speed of each monster is given to you in an integer array <code>speed</code> of size <code>n</code>, where <code>speed[i]</code> is the speed of the <code>i<sup>th</sup></code> monster in kilometers per minute.</p>

 <p>You have a weapon that, once fully charged, can eliminate a <strong>single</strong> monster.
-However, the weapon takes <strong>one minute</strong> to charge.The weapon is fully charged at the very start.</p>
+However, the weapon takes <strong>one minute</strong> to charge.
+The weapon is fully charged at the very start.</p>

 <p>You lose when any monster reaches your city.
 If a monster reaches the city at the exact moment the weapon is fully charged, it counts as a <strong>loss</strong>, and the game ends before you can use your weapon.</p>